 In 2001, Jones retired as the Alumni Distinguished Professor at the University of Arkansas, the oldest endowed professorship at the university.
 Before joining the faculty at Arkansas, he taught for seventeen years at the University of Houston, where he rose to the rank of Distinguished University Professor.

 Jones lives in Washington, D.C., where he pursues his interest in bioethics and the social history of American medicine.

-Principal – AW Marchetti Consulting, Ft.
+Ann Marchetti, Principal – AW Marchetti Consulting, Ft.
 Lauderdale, FL

 For the past twenty-four years, Ann Marchetti has held leadership roles in several successful nonprofit agencies towards a singular goal – to improve the health and well being of children, youth and families.
 Drawing upon her unique combination of public policy, business and creative skills, Ann has assisted these nonprofits in optimizing their business models to build organizational capacity and develop sustainable programs.
 In 2008, Ann was awarded the Distinguished Service Award for Outstanding Service to Children and Youth by the National Child Labor Committee.
 This body remarked, “Ann has been at the forefront of action and has been the voice to improve the health, education, well-being and futures of millions of children.”

 Most recently, Ann served as the Executive Vice President and Chief Operations Officer for the Cambridge, MA based National Initiative for Children’s Healthcare Quality (NICHQ), which specializes in improving the quality of care for children.
 Since 2004, Ann provided leadership in building the organization’s marketing, finance, human resources and board governance capacity.